How to revive your old yard tools

 Can They Be Saved?

-As a first time home owner, my husband and I did not own any yard equipment.
+As first time home owners, my husband and I did not own any yard equipment.
 A family friend donated several basics (yard rake, hoe, shovel) but the handles of nearly all these implements are old and rough, making them hard on the hands.
 Additionally, the metal parts are pretty rusty.
-What can I do to revamp these tools?
+Do you have any tips for restoring yard tools?

 Wrapping the Handles